MorpheusAIs/dashboard-v2/docs/LLAMA_FI_PRICE_IMPLEMENTATION.md

 // This will automatically use Llama.fi for wBTC const wBTCPrice = await getTokenPrice('wrapped-bitcoin', 'usd');

+// This will automatically use Llama.fi for MOR const morPrice = await getTokenPrice('morpheus-network', 'usd');

 // This will use CoinGecko/Coinbase (not affected) const linkPrice = await getTokenPrice('chainlink', 'usd');